GoogleCloudPlatform/dataflux-pytorch/README.md

 ##### Checkpointing

 The Accelerated Dataloader for PyTorch supports fast data loading and allows the user to save and load model checkpoints directly to/from a Google Cloud Storage (GCS) bucket.
+The checkpointing implementation leverages multipart file upload to parallelize checkpoint writes to GCS, greatly increasing performance over single-threaded writes.

 ```python
 import torch